 denisismagilov - Fotolia

-Fortunately, there are plenty of automated testing tools for Java.
+Fortunately, there are plenty of automated testing tools and Java testing frameworks available.
 In fact, there are so many it can be difficult to know which tools to adopt and use.
 To help solve that dilemma, we'll discuss some of the most useful automated testing tools for testing various aspects of Java applications.